A complete guide to the Zendesk Messenger link in 2026

 Yes, one of the core features of the native Zendesk Messenger link is that it saves the entire conversation history within the Zendesk ticket.
 This ensures agents have full context for every customer interaction, regardless of the channel.

-Setting up the basic native Zendesk Messenger link is quite simple for most Zendesk admins and requires no coding.
+Setting up the basic native Zendesk Messenger link is very straightforward for Zendesk admins and requires no coding.
 You configure it via the Zendesk Admin Center by adding Facebook Messenger as a channel and following on-screen instructions to link your Facebook Business Page.